Raiden-Numerics/mufem-release/Electromagnetics/Montejo-Garai_1995_Circular_Cavity_Filter/README.md

 ### Mesh

-To generate the mesh we use [Gmsh](https://gmsh.info/) mesh generator (please note that [Gmsh](https://gmsh.info/) is not supplied with $\mu$fem and must be installed separately).
+To generate the mesh we use [Gmsh](https://gmsh.info/) mesh generator (please note that [Gmsh](https://gmsh.info/) is not supplied with μfem and must be installed separately).
 The corresponding code can be found in the [geometry.py](geometry.py) file.
 To improve the accuracy of modeling, we use the mesh with second-order finite elements.
 By using such a mesh, we can avoid artifacts that arise when trying to approximate a curved surface with flat finite elements.
 Figure 2 shows the resulting mesh.

 <div align="center">
     <img src="data/Mesh.png" alt="Mesh" width="50%">